nextstrain/ncov/docs/src/reference/configuration.md

 ## sanitize_metadata
 * type: object
 * description: Parameters to configure how to sanitize metadata to a Nextstrain-compatible format.
+The sanitize metadata script resolves duplicate records using database ids, parses a GISAID-style location field into Nextstrain-style location fields, strips prefixes from strain names, and renames fields in that order.

 ### metadata_id_columns
 * type: object